usexfg/COLD-DAO/README.md

 Initial offering of 69 available for purchase thru smart contract @ fixed base price of **1 TRX** = 0.000625 $COLD

-A 'premine' of 11 $COLD were sent to a development wallet- using six (6) $COLD for network stewardship rewards to XFG Elder Node operators, as well as, five (5) $COLD reserved for interest payment option on XFG deposits.
+A 'premine' of 11 $COLD were sent to a development wallet- using six (6) $COLD for network stewardship rewards to Fuego Elder Node operators, as well as, five (5) $COLD reserved for interest payment option on XFG deposits.

-Fixed price offering will end after either 1) all 69 tokens are sold or 2) Fuego deposit code is successfully implemented, whichever arrives first.
+Fixed price offering will end after either 1) all 69 tokens are sold or 2) Fuego deposits are successfully implemented, whichever arrives first.
 In the event of unsold tokens, any remaining $COLD will be either a) added to reserve and used as interest option for XFG deposit yield or b) burned.